krahets/hello-algo/en/docs/chapter_dynamic_programming/knapsack_problem.md

     end
     ```

-As shown in Figure 14-18, since each item generates two search branches of not selecting and selecting, the time complexity is $O(2^n)$.
+As shown in Figure 14-18, since each item generates two search branches, excluding it and including it, the time complexity is $O(2^n)$.

 Observing the recursion tree, it is easy to see overlapping subproblems, such as $dp[1, 10]$.
 When there are many items, large knapsack capacity, and especially many items with the same weight, the number of overlapping subproblems will increase significantly.